 As an opioid medication, Norco triggers physical dependence in users.
 If someone has a Norco dependency, he or she will need to seek professional assistance from a certified Norco addiction treatment facility.
 Similar to most cases of treatment for opioid addiction, a period of detox is likely needed, so that the person can go through the process of withdrawal.
 Those who attempt to detox from Norco should expect the following:

 First 1-2 days: In the first days of Norco withdrawal, patients feel most challenged.
 They experience severe physical and psychological discomfort, so this phase should be done in a Norco treatment facility.
-In this part of the Norco treatment, the medical professionals will administer some medications at any point of the detox, in order to facilitate the symptoms triggered by Norco withdrawal and make the process more bearable.
-Some withdrawal symptoms include confusion, severe cravings, irritability, anxiety, fever, nausea, diarrhea, insomnia, no appetite, vomiting, heavy perspiration, etc. The professional medical teams of Restore Treatment LA are here to guide you through this process.
+In this part of the Norco treatment, the addiction professionals will administer some medications at any point of the detox, in order to facilitate the symptoms triggered by Norco withdrawal and make the process more bearable.
+Some withdrawal symptoms include confusion, severe cravings, irritability, anxiety, fever, nausea, diarrhea, insomnia, no appetite, vomiting, heavy perspiration, etc. The professional clinical teams of Restore Treatment LA are here to guide you through this process.

 In the following 3-5 days: In this period the patient’s body will continue to clean itself from the Norco presence, so the patient will be faced with some severe physical symptoms such as cramps and muscle pain, vomiting and abdominal pain, body chills and shakes, along with flu-like feelings.